ProjectDrawdown/solutions/Documentation/Extraction_Guide.md

 Make sure that you can open and run the Excel workbook:  on the `Basic Controls` tab, find the 'Scenario to Customize' dropdown at cell C5.
 Select one of the scenarios from the dropdown (scroll up if the list appears empty), and then click the 'Load Scenario Inputs' button.
 You should see numbers appear in the other fields, and a graph appear to the right.

-Several changes need to be made to the workbook to enable other extraction processes to work correctly.
+Several changes need to be made to the workbook itself to enable other extraction processes to work correctly.
 Follow instructions 1-7 in [this document](https://docs.google.com/document/d/1OiKg3_OOGjYOUdnHTQuZggsko5n31qv_YV4h77E3LHk/edit?usp=sharing).

 ## Handling Issues that Come Up